 The MongoDB Atlas customer creates a cloud account in AWS/Azure/GCP (dotted blue line) and deploys a FHIR application server and dashboard.
 The MongoDB Atlas customer then creates an appropriate MongoDB cluster (M10+) which is deployed in a fully isolated virtual private cloud (VPC), and connects the cluster with the FHIR server using always-on TLS and authentication over one of several networking options 1) IP whitelist 2) VPC peering.
 Optionally, the MongoDB Atlas customer can use the keys under their own management to encrypt cluster data files, or encrypt certain fields within a JSON document within the FHIR server before sending them to MongoDB Atlas for storage.

-The MongoDB Atlas customer can further utilize services such as Charts to create personalized dashboards for its users, use Stitch to manage authentication of its FHIR application users, or Full Text Search to allow its users to perform unstructured search queries.
+The MongoDB Atlas customer can further utilize services such as Charts to create personalized dashboards for its users, use Stitch to manage authentication of its FHIR application users, or Atlas Search to allow its users to perform unstructured search queries.
 If the users of an application store data within their own repositories, a MongoDB Atlas customer can leverage Data Lake to query that data in place upon permission of such application users.